Symmetries and anomalies of Kitaev spin-$S$ models: Identifying symmetry-enforced exotic quantum matter: Kitaev spin- model and its symmetries

-The presence of this symmetry is often phrased as the conservation of $W_p$, but we regard it as a lattice version of a 1-form symmetry, because its generators and their products are supported on all possible closed loops (see Fig.~\ref{fig: lattice}(b)), just as a 1-form symmetry in a $2+1$ dimensional continuum field theory \cite{Gaiotto2015}.{\footnote{It is better to not view this symmetry as a subsystem symmetry, because the support of its symmetry action is not rigid, \ie the support can be any closed loop.}} Moreover, since $W_{p}^{-2}OW_{p}^2=W_{1}^{-2}OW_{1}^2=W_{2}^{-2}OW_{2}^2=O$ for any operator $O$, this symmetry should be regarded as a $\z_2$ symmetry.
+All these generators commute.
+The presence of this symmetry is often phrased as the conservation of $W_p$, but we regard it as a lattice version of a 1-form symmetry, because its generators and their products are supported on all possible closed loops (see Fig.~\ref{fig: lattice}(b)), just as a 1-form symmetry in a $2+1$ dimensional continuum field theory \cite{Gaiotto2015}.
+Moreover, since $W_p^2=1$, this symmetry should be regarded as a $\z_2$ symmetry.
+In Appendix \ref{app: general}, we present more discussion on the lattice version of a general $\z_n$ 1-form symmetry.

 \item $\z_2^T$ anti-unitary time reversal symmetry, whose action on each spin operator is $S_i^\mu\rightarrow -S_i^\mu$.

 \item $\z_2^{(x)}\times\z_2^{(y)}$, generated by $\pi$ spin rotations around $S^x$ and $S^y$.
 Namely, the generators of $\z_2^{(x)}$ and $\z_2^{(y)}$ are $\prod_ie^{i\pi S_i^x}$ and $\prod_ie^{i\pi S_i^y}$, respectively.